equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         is faster than for plain text files.
 If you give the ECLIPSE_FILE with the extension .grdecl (arbitrary case), ERT will produce ordinary .grdecl files, which are loaded with an INCLUDE statement.
-This is probably what most users are used to beforehand - but we recomend the IMPORT form.
+This is probably what most users are used to beforehand - but we recommend the IMPORT form.
+When using RMS APS plugin to create Gaussian Random Fields, the recommended file format is ROFF binary.

         *Example C:*

         ::

                 -- Use Gaussian Random Fields from APS for zone Volon.
 		-- RMS APSGUI plugin will create the files specified in INIT_FILES.
-		-- ERT will read the INIT_FILES in iteration 0 and write the updated GRF -- fields to the files following the keyword PARAMETER.
+		-- ERT will read the INIT_FILES in iteration 0 and write the updated GRF -- fields to the files following the keyword PARAMETER after updating.
-		-- Iteration 1 and larger will update the files following the keyword PARAMETER.
-		-- Fields created by APS are Gaussian Random Fields and no transformation is necessary.
-		-- The GRID command in ERT should usually use the file rms/output/aps/ERTBOX.EGRID -- when using APS with ERT where the ERTBOX grid is created by APS plugin in RMS -- and exported from APS.
 		-- NOTE: The ERTBOX grid is a container for GRF values (or perm or poro values) and -- is used to define the dimension of the fields.
 It is NOT the modelling grid -- used in RMS or the simulation grid used by ECLIPSE.